Jack Murray (racing driver): History

 Murray was born in Port Melbourne, Victoria, to Walter James Murray (orchardist in 1907) and his wife Alice Maud Murray, née Carse.

 He was educated at Albert Park School, leaving at age 14 to work in a bicycle shop building pushbikes and working with cars, helping the mechanic.
-Jack laboured throughout rural Victoria, grape picking at Mildura, driving a tractor in Sea Lake, Victoria and even worked as a diver's attendant on the Murray River for a few months until the river flooded.
+Jack laboured throughout rural Victoria, grape picking at Mildura, driving a tractor in Sea Lake, Victoria, and even worked as a diver's attendant on the Murray River for a few months until the river flooded.
 He soon was involved in motor racing activities, and in 1932 moved to Sydney, where he worked for a company testing Chrysler cars.
-By 1933 Jack and his brother Ray had a garage and service station ‘Auto Service Ltd.’ (unconfirmed) or ‘Murray Bros’., at the corner of Roscoe and Gould Streets, Bondi, which they ran until the mid-1930s.
-At this time, they purchased and moved their business, then called ‘Murray Bros,’ to 94 Curlewis St, Bondi.
+By 1933 Jack and his brother Ray had a garage and service station 'Auto Service Ltd'. (unconfirmed) or 'Murray Bros', at the corner of Roscoe and Gould Streets, Bondi, which they ran until the mid-1930s.
+At this time, they purchased and moved their business, then called 'Murray Bros', to 94 Curlewis St, Bondi.

-During World War 2, for about a year spanning 1944 to 1945, Jack was contracted to serve with the US Small Ships, based mostly at Finschhafen, Papua New Guinea, aboard a maintenance ship called The Half Rufus.
+During World War 2, for about a year spanning 1944 to 1945, Murray was contracted to serve with the US Army Small Ships Section, based mostly at Finschhafen, Papua New Guinea, aboard a maintenance ship called The Half Rufus.

-After the war Jack and Ray continued their business at 94 Curlewis Street, Bondi, (referred to by all and sundry simply as ‘The Garage’) which they operated together from the mid-1930s to late 1971 when Ray Murray retired.
-There was a major fire which gutted the Garage late on the night of 30 April 1981.
+After the war Jack and Ray continued their business at 94 Curlewis Street, Bondi, (referred to by all and sundry simply as 'The Garage') which they operated together from the mid-1930s to late 1971 when Ray Murray retired.
+There was a major fire which gutted The Garage late on the night of 30 April 1981.
 Repairs were made and the roof reinstated.
-Jack continued to own The Garage until his passing in 1983.
-The Garage was then owned by Jack's widow, Ena Murray (b.23/4/1915 d.
-24/7/2005), until her passing in 2005.
-Jack's two sons, John and Philip, inherited the Garage jointly from their mother.
-From May 2017 The Garage was jointly owned by Jack's older son John Vivian Murray and John's son, i.e. Jack's grandson, John Charles Murray (aka Jonny).
+Jack continued to own The Garage until his death in 1983.
+Ownership passed to his widow, Ena Murray (23 April 1915 – 24 July 2005), until her death in 2005.
+Their two sons, John and Philip, inherited the Garage jointly from their mother.
+From May 2017 The Garage was jointly owned by Murray's older son John Vivian Murray and John's son, i.e. Jack Murray's grandson, John Charles "Jonny" Murray.
 Three generations of Murray, including two sets of brothers have continuously owned The Garage since the mid-1930s.
 In 2017–2018 The Garage was leased by 'Carology'.
 The Garage has been leased as a mechanical workshop for over 40 years.